-NURS 3366 600 Pathophysiologic Processes: Implications For Nursing Course Schedule Spring 2018
+NURS 3366 600 Pathophysiologic Processes: Implications For Nursing Course Schedule Summer 2018

 Module Date Content, required weekly preparation/study, and what's due to submit / Week All assignment / exam deadlines are in Central Time Zone General flow each module / week: 1.
 REQUIRED: Read Course Announcements & UTA emails each day.
 2. REQUIRED: Read RRD ("Required Reading Document").
-ALERT: Weeks 1-6 have REQUIRED: Weekly assignment submitted by due date & time.
+ALERT: Weeks 1-5 have the largest amount REQUIRED: Weekly assignment submitted by due date & time.
 (Late or not submitted = zero points.
-Review answers & rationales of assignments when posted. est amount pably most 4.
-Not required but recommended: difficult material of the whole semester.
-You must "dive in" right away with utmost studiousness or Fill in Assignment Worksheet as a tool for Assignment Submission.
-Read "Prep" for each topic as needed, watch / listen to podcasts (lectures), review related quizlet cards, and review any additional study materials that are posted: ie. concept maps, case studies, crossword puzzles, test blueprints, etc you will get behind!
-Not required but recommended: attend online office hours to get your questions answered at the beginning of the course and prior to exams.
-5. REQUIRED: During test weeks, take test by due date & time.
-(Late or not submitted = zero points.) + 6.
-Not required but recommended: Review test review documents when posted.
-1 1/21 Online Office Hours: Course Orientation Sunday 1/21 at 7pm 1/27 Orientation to course: Read the following REQUIRED posted documents: • Syllabus Course OverviewCourse Schedule (this document).
-How-to Manual for Studying Patho "Required Reading Document" (RRD #1): Basic Concepts of Pathophysiology & Implications for Nursing, Genetic Influence in Disease, Intracellular Function and Disorders Do any other optional course documents / activities (as described above) to help you learn the material. • Due Saturday 1/27 at 8am: Submit your attestation form Download the Respondus Lockdown Browser and Complete the Respondus Practice Quiz in the EXAMS folder.
-1155 Submit Assignment #1.
-2 1/28 Online Office Hours: Q & A for Test #1: Wednesday, 1/31 at 7pm.
-2/3 RRD #2: Alterations in Fluids & Solutes, Altered Cellular and Tissue Biology; Altered Cellular Proliferation Submit Assignment #2 by 8am Wednesday 1/31.
-The Test 1 window opens at 6:00am Friday morning, 2/2.
-It covers content from readings and assignments 1 & 2.
-It will close at 6:00pm on Saturday, 2/3.
-3 2/4 RRD #3: Mechanisms of Defense: Inflammation & Immune Function & Disorders • Submit Assignment #3 by 8am Wednesday 2/7.
-2/10 Submit Assignment #3 by oam wednesday 211.
+Review answers & rationales of assignments when posted. and probably most difficult material of the whole semester.
+You must "dive in" right away with utmost studiousness or you will get behind!
+4. Not required but recommended: Fill in Assignment Worksheet as a tool for Assignment Submission.
+Read "Prep" for each topic as needed, watch / listen to podcasts (lectures), review related quizlet cards, and review any additional study materials that are posted: ie. concept maps, case studies, crossword puzzles, test blueprints, etc Not required but recommended: attend online office hours to get your questions answered at the beginning of the course and prior to exams. ţ 5.
+REQUIRED: During test weeks, take test by due date & time.
+(Late submission = 20 point penalty.
+Not submitted = zero points.)
+6. Not required but recommended: Review test review documents when posted.
+1 5/13 Online Office Hours: Course Orientation Monday 5/14 at 7pm 2 - 5/19 Orientation to course: Read the following REQUIRED posted documents / links: Course Announcements.
+Syllabus and Important Info (left course link).
+"Patho Hacks" tab (left course link).
+"Required Reading Document" (RRD #1): Basic Concepts of Pathophysiology & Implications for Nursing, Genetic Influence in Disease, Intracellular Function and Disorders.
+Do any other optional course documents / activities (as described above) to help you learn the material.
+Due Saturday 5/19 at 8am: Submit your attestation form Download the Respondus Lockdown Browser and Complete the Respondus Practice Quiz in the EXAMS folder.
+Submit Assignment #1.
+2 5/20 - 5/26 RRD #2: Alterations in Fluids & Solutes, Altered Cellular and Tissue Biology; Altered Cellular Proliferation • Submit Assignment #2 by 8am Wednesday 5/23.
+The Test 1 window opens at 6:00am Friday morning, 5/25.
+It covers content from E /07 readings and assignments 1 & 2 .
+It will close at 6:00pm on Saturday, 5/26.
+3 5/27 - 6/2 RRD #3: Mechanisms of Defense: Inflammation & Immune Function & Disorders Submit Assignment #3 by 8am Wednesday 5/30.